dat-ecosystem-archive/old-website/posts/2016-11-11-pidapalooza.md

 ### Handle System

-The Handle System is a set of protocols designed in 1995 by [Bob Kahn of TCP/IP fame](https://gcn.com/Articles/2009/05/18/GCN-Interview-with-Robert-Kahn.aspx?Page=2) that are designed to manage a distributed set of persistent identifiers (handles) over IP.
+The [Handle System](https://en.wikipedia.org/wiki/Handle_System) is a set of protocols designed in 1995 by [Bob Kahn of TCP/IP fame](https://gcn.com/Articles/2009/05/18/GCN-Interview-with-Robert-Kahn.aspx?Page=2) that are designed to manage a distributed set of persistent identifiers (handles) over IP.
 The DOI system is built on top of the Handle System.
 All DOIs are resolved through the Handle protocols, and DOI issuing organizations run Handle servers.
-The [Handle specification](https://tools.ietf.org/html/draft-sun-handle-system-04) defines the identifier format that DOI is based on (Handle Naming Authority "/" Handle Local Name).
+The [Handle specification](https://tools.ietf.org/html/draft-sun-handle-system-04) defines the identifier format that DOI is based on: `Handle Naming Authority "/" Handle Local Name`.

 Handle defines a custom binary protocol, used over TCP/UDP port 2641, making it incompatible with the World Wide Web as it doesn't use HTTP or DNS for both legacy and security reasons.
 However, the DOI system almost exclusively uses the Handle System through an HTTP proxy server https://hdl.handle.net that exposes the Handle protocol over a REST API.
 There is one implementation of Handle written in Java that everyone uses, but it is not on GitHub.